 The three-time Grammy nominated Temple University Symphony Orchestra is renowned for its performance of both traditional symphonies and modern masterpieces.
-Under the direction of Maximiano Valdés and Paul Rardin, the orchestra performs Tchaikovsky's Fifth Symphony No. 5 in E Minor, Op.
-64 and is joined by Temple University's Combined Chorus for Stravinsky's Symphony of Psalms.
-The concert opens with the Temple University Wind Symphony performing Michael Daughtery's Bells for Stokowski, under the baton of Emily Threinen.
+Under the direction of Maximiano Valdés, the orchestra performs Tchaikovsky's Fifth Symphony No. 5 in E Minor, Op.
+64 and is joined by bass-baritone Eric Owens for Mozart's Mentre ti lascio.
+Paul Rardin leads the Orchestra and Combined Choirs in Stravinsky's Symphony of Psalms, with the Temple University Wind Symphony performing Michael Daugherty's Bells for Stokowski, under the baton of Emily Threinen.

 We are pleased to honor bass-baritone Eric Owens with the 2015 Boyer College Tribute Award in recognition of his distinguished career as an interpreter of both classic and contemporary works, as well as his role as a teacher, coach and mentor.
 A native Philadelphian and Temple University alumnus, Mr. Owens' remarkable voice and stage talent have earned him a prominent presence in the performing arts arena.